 With the “Excluded Resources” feature, you can tell NitroPack not to optimize:

-To do so, you need to fill out a bit of information.
+To do so, you need to enable the feature from the General Settings panel and fill out a bit of information.

 For external resources, you must enter the resource URL.